Chouser/treemaker/README.md

 [![The math and magic of origami, Robert Lang, TED2008][talk_preview]][talk]

+There is also full user documentation including some tutorials available via the Help menu.

 The software was last updated in 2006 and doesn't readily run on recent Ubuntu releases.
 This repository provides a compatible legacy environment to allow it to run on recent releases without modification.